dantheman0207/blockchain_development/index.md

 ```

 ### Create a block
 How about a function that really does something?
 Let’s write a function that creates a new Block object.
 First we define the function name.
-We add “Block” after `newBlock()` to let everyone know we will be returning a new Block.
 We *initialize* a new Block called `ourBlock` inside the function definition.
 Initialization is what it’s called when we create a new object.

 ```Javascript
 newBlock() {